Capitoline Museum Tickets

 About Capitoline Museum

-The Capitoline Museum is at the top of Capitoline Hill (a place of great historical significance and importance) in the heart of Rome and is home to a collection of art and history that defines the Eternal City.
-It was established in 1471 by Pope Sixtus IV, and considered to be the world's oldest public museum that embodies centuries of Roman history and culture.
-Given its location, it also offers amazing views of the city.
+Sitting at the top of Capitoline Hill (a place of great historical significance and importance in the heart of Rome) is the Capitoline Museum which is home to a collection of art and history that defines the Eternal City.
+It was established in 1471 by Pope Sixtus IV, and is considered to be the world's oldest public museum and embodies centuries of Roman history and culture.
+Given its location, it also offers amazing views of the city!

-The Capitoline Museums are housed in two grand palaces – the 'Palazzo dei Conservatori' and the 'Palazzo Nuovo'.
-Each palace offers a unique journey through time and various facets of Roman history.
+The Capitoline Museums are in two grand palaces and each offers a unique journey through time and various periods of Roman history:

 Famous Pieces At The Museums

-• The Capitoline Wolf: Undoubtedly one of the most iconic and famous symbols of Rome, the Capitoline Wolf is a bronze sculpture that depicts the she-wolf suckling the legendary founders of Rome, Romulus and Remus.
-The ancient masterpiece is both a symbol of maternal care and the city's mythical origins.
+• The Capitoline Wolf: One of the most famous symbols of Rome, the Capitoline Wolf is a bronze sculpture that depicts the she-wolf suckling the legendary founders of Rome, Romulus and Remus.
+The ancient piece is both a symbol of maternal care and the city's mythical origins.

-• The Equestrian Statue of Marcus Aurelius: A commanding presence in the 'Palazzo dei Conservatori', the Equestrian Statue of Marcus Aurelius is a striking portrayal of the Roman Emperor on horseback.
+• The Equestrian Statue of Marcus Aurelius: The Equestrian Statue of Marcus Aurelius is a striking portrayal of the Roman Emperor on horseback.
 The bronze statue captures the military might and leadership of one of Rome's most revered emperors.

-• The Capitoline Venus: Housed in the 'Palazzo Nuovo', the Capitoline Venus is a sublime representation of classical beauty.
+• Capitoline Venus: The Capitoline Venus is a representation of classical beauty.
 The ancient statue of Aphrodite, the goddess of love, shows the mastery of ancient sculptors in capturing grace and elegance.

 Useful Information About Capitoline Museum